Mikhail Batorsky: Early life and World War I

-Batorsky was born on 25 January 1890 in Saint Petersburg, the son of an officer and a member of the nobility.
+Batorsky was born on 25 January 1890 in Saint Petersburg, the son of a General Staff officer Aleksander Batorsky (1850–1897), later the governor of Yekaterinoslav Governorate.
 In 1909, he graduated from the Page Corps with honors and became a cornet on 6 August, serving in Her Majesty's Own Cuirassier Regiment.
 On 6 August 1913 he was promoted to lieutenant.
 In 1914, Batorsky graduated from the General Staff Academy in the second class, with a transfer for an additional course.

 After the announcement of mobilization for World War I in August 1914, he was seconded to his unit.
 He fought in World War I on the Northern Front and the Western Front.
 On 6 October Batorsky was awarded the Order of Saint Anna 4th class.
 He received the Order of Saint Vladimir 4th class with Swords and Ribbon on 15 March 1915.
 Between 20 April 1915 and 19 March 1916, he served as the senior adjutant of headquarters of the 23rd Army Corps.
 From 19 March to 17 April, Batorsky was the assistant senior adjutant of the General Department of the 5th Army's Quartermaster General staff.
 On 17 April, he became senior adjutant of the headquarters of the Guards Cavalry Corps, a position he held until March 1917.
 On 14 July 1916, he was promoted to staff captain, and was later promoted to captain with seniority for 19 July 1914.
 On 6 December 1916, Batorsky was awarded the Order of Saint Stanislaus, 3rd class, with Swords.

 The February Revolution in March 1917 overthrew the Tsar and established the Russian Provisional Government, in whose army Batorsky continued to serve.
 Between 12 March and 26 August, he was a staff officer for assignments at the headquarters of the same corps.
 Between August and November, Batorsky was senior adjutant of the operations department of the Special Army's Quartermaster General.
 In November, the October Revolution overthrew the Provisional Government and replaced it with Soviet Russia, after which the disintegration of the Imperial Army began to accelerate.
 Between November 1917 and January 1918, he was senior adjutant of the operations office department in the same army's Quartermaster General.
 On 25 January 1918, Batorsky transferred to become assistant chief of the Main Staff of the General Staff, with the rank of lieutenant colonel.